Telraam/Telraam-RPi/README.md

 ### Telraam's internal nuts and bolts

 Some specific steps need to be taken in order to setup the Telraam software from scratch.
 For an overview, please refer to [general-configuration-HOWTO.txt](Misc/general-configuration-HOWTO.txt).
-For configuration details of the access point mode setup, please refer to [setup-access-point-HOWTO.txt](Access%20point/setup-access-point-HOWTO.txt).

 In this repository we make the various scripts that Telraam uses available:
 * Resizing of the partition: [pishrink.sh](./Shrink%20SD%20image/pishrink.sh)